EUBUCCO

 People

-This project is hosted at the Mercator Research Institute of Global Commons and Climate Change and the Technical University Berlin, in the research group headed by Prof. Dr. Felix Creutzig.
-The development of the current version was led by Nikola Milojevic-Dupont and Felix Wagner, joined by Florian Nachtigall for the upcoming version, and supported by team from various partners.
-The website is developed by Geza Brüser.
+This project is hosted at the Potsdam Institute for Climate Impact Research (PIK) and the Technical University Berlin, in the research group headed by Prof. Dr. Felix Creutzig.
+The development since v0.2 was led by Florian Nachtigall, with Nikola Milojevic-Dupont and Felix Wagner previously serving as project leads.

 Funding